Health Care Access

 Our health care program focuses on the representation of Mecklenburg County residents who earn less than 200% of the federal poverty standard, but we also accept residents in Union and Cabarrus Counties in the priority areas above – to the extent resources permit and Charlotte Center for Legal Advocacy is the most appropriate legal representative.

-- Answered 17,631 calls to assist Medicaid beneficiaries facing problems with their coverage or care through our partnership with Legal Aid of North Carolina, Pisgah Legal Services, and the State of North Carolina
+During 2024, the Medicaid Ombudsman Program (through our partnership with Legal Aid of North Carolina, Pisgah Legal Services, and the State of North Carolina):

 Additional Resources